apache/incubator-weex-site/docs/docs/api/js-service.md

 ---

-# JS Service
+## Summary

 <span class="weex-version">v0.9.5+</span>

-JS service and Weex instance are parallel in js runtime.
-Weex instance's lifecycle will invoke JS service's lifecycle.
+JSService and Weex instance are parallel in js runtime.
+Weex instance's lifecycle will invoke JSService's lifecycle.
 Currently provide create, refresh, destroy of lifecycle.

-**!!!Important: JS Service is very  powerful, improper use can lead to increased memory or global pollution, please do not abuse.**
+**!!!Important: Improper use of JSService may lead to increased memory usage or global pollution !**

-## Register JS Service
+## Register

 ### iOS
 ```objective-c